msamricth/dm-presents/README.md

 Check out the [pug docs](https://pugjs.org/language/attributes.html) for more info.

-We are using `gulp-pug` to compile pug into our html/css/js blobs, then 'gulp-minify-inline` to minify the blob.
+We are using `gulp-pug` to compile pug into our html/css/js blobs, then `gulp-minify-inline` to minify the blob.

+---

-### Gulp tasks
+## Gulp tasks

 `default` creates files in `build/` which can be hosted locally to get a preview of the content